Trauma Director: Thomas Genuit, M.D., F.A.C.S.

-Prior to joining the Trauma Center at Sinai in 2003, Dr. Genuit trained in General Surgery at Johns Hopkins University and in Traumatology/Critical Care at the R. Adams Cowley Shock Trauma Center, where he has held a faculty position for more than five years.
+Prior to joining the Trauma Center at Sinai Hospital in 2003, Dr. Genuit trained in general surgery at Johns Hopkins University and in traumatology/critical care at the R. Adams Cowley Shock Trauma Center, where he has held a faculty position for more than five years.

 Neurosurgery Chief: Neal Naff, M.D.